lamhq/tech-notes/pages/devops/aws/database/relational/rds/multi-az.md

 Amazon RDS Read Replicas for MySQL, MariaDB, PostgreSQL, and Oracle support Multi-AZ deployments.

+This allows you to scale reads whilst also having multi-AZ for DR.

 Combining Read Replicas with Multi-AZ enables you to build a resilient disaster recovery strategy and simplify your database engine upgrade process.

 A Read Replica in a different region than the source database can be used as a standby database and promoted to become the new production database in case of a regional disruption.

-This allows you to scale reads whilst also having multi-AZ for DR.
+For database engine upgrade process, you can create a Read Replica and upgrade it.
+When the upgrade is complete, you can stop applications, promote the Read Replica to a standalone database instance, and switch over your applications, no additional steps are needed.

 ## Maintenance